 - Urban Sustainability Administration (USA)

-- Be able to commit to a 10-month fellowship period
+- Be able to commit to a fellowship period of up to 10 months

-- Fellows are required to complete a 3 day orientation (1 day with DCHR; 2 days with DOEE)
+- Complete a 3 day orientation (1 day with DCHR; 2 days with DOEE)

-*Fellows are expected to spend approximately 5-10 hours per month on programmatic activities and professional development opportunities outside of their core program duties.
-Recruitment for the 2020 Fellowship period will begin in summer 2019.
-Updated recruitment materials forthcoming.
+Fellows are expected to spend approximately 5-10 hours per month on program activities and professional development opportunities outside of their core program duties.
+Fellows are recruited at a Grade 7/ Step 1 and participation in the Program is considered a temporary “time-limited” appointment in the Career Service position.